jsheppard95/UFOs/README.md

 # UFOs
-HTML and JavaScript for display and filtering of UFO sighting data.
+JavaScript and HTML files for display and filtering of UFO sighting data.

 ## Overview of the Project
 This project includes a webpage to display and filter reports of UFO sightings